-ers the corners keeping the room square.
+The cables guide the room in or out, while the Accu-Slide mechanism evenly powers the corners keeping the room square.
 Motors and cables are behind the interior fascia board around the slideout opening.
 Cables may stretch over time.
-Average stretch will be approximately 1/8" but it will not affect the function and does not require adjustment.
-Slideout runs off the DC power in the RV.
-Rubber wipes prevent debris from entering the unit and actuation guides the bulb seals to close tightly.
-Self-locking motor freezes the room in any position of travel.
+Average stretch will be approximately 1/8" but it will not affect the function and does not require adjustment. П Slideout runs off the DC power in the RV

-Slideout is supported by rollers or wear bars not the cables.
+- Rubber wipes prevent debris from entering the unit and actuation guides the bulb seals to close tightly. - Self-locking motor freezes the room in any position of travel. - Slideout is supported by rollers or wear bars not the cables.
 Cables are used to keep the slideout balanced on the rollers.